oh-jinwoo94/gkm-align/README.md

-(being updated with more detail and examples)
+(being updated with more details and examples)

 # Table of Contents
 - [Introduction](#introduction)